BNHM/bnhm-shiny/README.md

 # Instructions for submitting shiny applications

-Your application for running a shiny application on the bnhm-shiny server requires the following:
+Your application for running a shiny application on the bnhm-shiny server can be started by opening an issue in this repository using the onboarding template.
+Follow the instructions on the template to get started.
+In general, we are looking for code that is maintained as a public repository in github, well written code, code documentation, a descriptive README.md file, and a list of dependencies.
-  * Send email to bnhm@berkeley.edu with your name, class affiliation and link to a github repo containing your shiny application
-  * Include a list of package dependencies on the README.md homepage under a '# Dependencies' heading.
-  * Ensure your code is well-written and clearly documented using code comments and Markdown to explain what your application is meant to do.
-  * Maintain your code on your github repository

-Please note that BNHM does not guarrantee continued availability of shiny applications that have passed review and may remove the applications at any time.
-However, we will do our best to give users a warning if the application needs to come down or if the server will not be available.
+Please note that BNHM will host accepted applications for two years but does not guarrantee continued availability after that.
+We will do our best to maintain code longer than 2 years as well as to give users a warning if the application needs to come down or if the server will not be available.

-# List of shiny applications suggested for review

-# List of shiny applications which have passed review, but not yet active

-# List of shiny applications which have passed review and are active
+# List of currently active shiny applications
  * [Hawaii Wildfire](https://bnhm-shiny.berkeley.edu/HWMO/) by Niklas Lollo.  [github repo](https://github.com/niklaslollo/HWMO_webapp)